Get help with the cost of living

 Work out your budget

-You should use our budgeting tool to help you understand:
+You should use a budgeting tool to help you understand:

 what money you've got coming in and what you have going out